Island-hopping in the Bahama: Nassau, Exuma and Eleuthera 5-Day Itinerary.

 I book my Exuma excursion directly with 3N’s Exuma Vacation, or you could also do so via this listing on TripAdvisor since TripAdvisor sometimes run general promotion for Bahama excursions.

 If you prefer the tour with boat ride to Exuma instead, this is one great option on TripAdvisor.
-You probably see other swim with pigs tours there as well, those are the shorter excursions (half day or 3-4 Hours) and you will be transfered to the Rose Island which is only about 30 minutes away from Nassau, not Exuma –they are a great fit for family with children since the price is much more affordable and the boat ride is also more tolerant.
+You probably see other swim with pigs tours there as well, those are the shorter excursions (half day or 3-4 Hours) and you will be transferred to the Rose Island which is only about 30 minutes away from Nassau, not Exuma –they are a great fit for family with children since the price is much more affordable and the boat ride is more tolerant.

 Back to our epic Exuma tour, on the day before your excursion you should receive an email from 3N’s regarding the flight you will take and the exact details of the terminal location you will go to at Lynden Pindling International Airport.
 It’s very likely that Jet Nassau will serve you, which is in the building complex right up the street from the main airport.